readthedocs/readthedocs.org/docs/build-notifications.rst

 .. note::

-   Currently we don't send notifications nor trigger webhooks on :doc:`builds from pull requests </pull-requests>`.
+   Currently we don't send notifications or trigger webhooks on :doc:`builds from pull requests </pull-requests>`.

 Email notifications